BWibo/3dcitydb-mkdocs/docs/first-steps/docker.md

 ## Quick start examples

 The following sections provide _quick start_ code snippets for all 3DCityDB Docker images to get you running in a few seconds.
-For a more comprehensive documentation please visit the individual chapters of each image.
+For more comprehensive documentation, please visit the individual chapters of each image.

 - [3DCityDB Docker](../3dcitydb/docker.md)
 - [citydb-tool Docker](../citydb-tool/docker.md)